GHOST-Aram/friendly-docs/venuetypes/docs/get.md

 All users, including anonymous users, can view venue types listings.
 Authentication is therefore not required for this endpoint.

 ### Request
 You can send a request to fetch a list of venue types with the desired pagination constraints.
-If the request does not include client defined pagination constraints, the system will use it's default pagination constraints to process the request.
 Pagination constraints can be defined using the following query parameters:

 - `page`: number
 - `limit`: number